ksu-cs-cc/ksu-cs-cc.github.io/content/0-introduction/05-syllabus-210.md

 2. Students will be given 6 calendar weeks from the end of the enrolled semester's finals week to complete the course
 3. Any modules in a future CC course which depend on incomplete work will not be accessible until the previous course is finished
   1. For example, if a student is given an incomplete in CC 210, then all modules in CC 310 will be inaccessible until CC 210 is complete
-4. Students understand that access to instructor and GTA assistance may be limited after the end of an academic semester due to holidays and other obligations
+4. Students understand that access to instructor and GTA assistance may be limited after the end of an academic semester
 5. If a student fails to resolve an incomplete grade after 6 weeks, they will be assigned an 'F' in the course.
 In addition, they will be dropped from any other Computational Core courses which require the failed course as a prerequisite or corequisite.

 ### Recommended Texts & Supplies

 To participate in this course, students must have access to a modern web browser and broadband internet connection.
-All course materials will be provided via Canvas, Piazza, and Codio.
+All course materials will be provided via Canvas and Codio.
 Modules may also contain links to external resources for additional information, such as programming language documentation.

 ### Subject to Change

 The details in this syllabus are not set in stone.
 Due to the flexible nature of this class, adjustments may need to be made as the semester progresses, though they will be kept to a minimum.
 If any changes occur, the changes will be posted on the Canvas page for this course and emailed to all students.
-All changes may also be posted to Piazza.

 ### Academic Honesty